UVADS/orientation-technical/workshop-hpc/README.md

 ![](https://media.giphy.com/media/26AHLNr8en8J3ovOo/giphy.gif)
 ![](2022-09-30-cas7kvf.png)

+## Exercise
+1. Logon to rivanna
+2. Submit a batch job of "hello world", have the computer say its name
+3. Submit 100 batch jobs of "hello world", have the computers say their name

+## Exercise
+1. Logon to rivanna
+2. Upload some code you have already written
+3. Submit a batch job to run the code

 # Part II
 This part is just an exercise.
 Individually you will explore your github account for a project that you can scale up with HPC.
 Then you will make a plan for scaling it up.
 At the end you will leave with a new github repository and a set to tasks to accomplish to put your new HPC knowledge into practice.
 By working this plan over time you will build proficiency with HPC.